-Working capital is the balance left after you subtract your liabilities from you’re your assets.
+Working capital is the balance left after you subtract your liabilities from your assets.
 Where the former comprises of your wages, expenses and any debts owed, and the latter any cash, properties and revenue due.

 As such, it both describes and determines how healthy your organization is.
-Because it’s your working capital that funds your current set of projects, and makes possible any planned expansion of your pipeline of projects.
+Because it’s your working capital that funds your current set of projects and makes possible any planned expansion of your pipeline of projects.

 Supply chain knock-on effects

 One of the consequences of the pandemic, and of the supply chain disruption that then followed, has been that many organizations find themselves with depleted working capital (or ‘net-working capital’ as it’s sometimes referred to.
 But they’re exactly the same thing, and as working capital is necessarily net).

 Materials and fixed assets need deposits, and often have to be paid for upfront.
 But a clogged up global supply chain, and all the delays that result, mean late deliveries of individual projects and products.
 So your invoices go out late and your payments are delayed, and you’ll probably end up having to pay penalties and fines.

 With less working capital, you’ll be less able to properly service your current portfolio of projects, and be hampered in any planning you might want to do around any future projects or portfolio expansion.

 What’s more, some projects will be so delayed that their completion will only be possible in time for next year’s set of accounts.
 Which will have serious repercussions for your revenue recognition and for how your organization is viewed by the markets.

 Managing working capital depends on data